Camille Kostek Shows Off Toned Body In Blue String Bikini On Instagram

-Camille Kostek is at it again and by “it” we mean showing off her curves in a string bikini on Instagram.
+Camille Kostek is at it again, and by “it” we mean showing off her curves in a string bikini on Instagram.
 The former New England Patriots cheerleader stunned her 289,000 followers with a new picture of herself in the blue two-piece swimsuit that didn’t leave much to the imagination.

 “The world is your runway, so I’m walking off my flight like this.
 Can you guess where I just landed?” the Sports Illustrated Swimsuit model asked her fans.

 Some fans guessed that based on her attire, she might be headed to a warm Caribbean island.
-While others gave some more tongue in cheek answers like the Boston Patriots training camp.
-Kostek is currently dating Patriots tight-end, Rob Gronkowski.
+While others gave some more tongue-in-cheek answers like the Boston Patriots training camp.
+Kostek is currently dating Patriots tight-end Rob Gronkowski.

-The photo looks like it’s from a professional shoot but Kostek did not indicate whether it was an old pic or if she’ hinting at something that will be coming out in the future.
+The photo looks like it’s from a professional shoot but Kostek did not indicate whether it was an old pic or if she’s hinting at something that will be coming out in the future.

 Her last couple of bikini pics are of her rocking the runway at Miami Swim Week.
 In one of the photo’s captions, she dedicates the shot not just to the fans who have supported her over the years but also to the people who doubted that she would get to this lofty stage in her modeling career.